cms-opendata-workshop/2023-01-03-india-whepp/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong>
-  {% if online == "false" %}
   Participants must bring a laptop with a
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-  {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) on which they have administrative privileges.
+They should have a working virtual machine or Docker container environment as listed in the pre-exercises section.
-  {% endif %}
 </p>

 {% comment %}